-In summary, the new system at the CBC is in line with the international practice.
-The exception is the one-night delay in the publication of the Monetary Policy Report.
-The scores on the EG index would improve if the Bank publishes its policy rate path and institute regular evaluations of monetary policy.
+In summary, the new system at the Central Bank of Chile is in line with the international practice.
+The exception is the one-night delay in the publication of the monetary policy report.
+The scores on the Eijffinger and Geraats transparency index would improve if the bank publishes its policy rate path and institute regular evaluations of monetary policy.